Locked Knees: What They Are and How to Soften Them

 Once people learn that locking is not ideal, the instinct is to stand with the knees noticeably bent.
 That only swaps one strain for another, because holding a small squat tires the thighs quickly and rarely lasts.
 What works is much smaller: the faintest unlocking, just enough that the joint is no longer jammed and the muscles can quietly rejoin the job of holding you up.
 That is a skill of sensing, not of effort, which is why slow, attentive movement teaches it so well.

-The short lesson above teaches your body the difference between a braced, locked knee and a soft, supported one, first lying down where it is easy to feel, then in standing.
-Nothing in it forces the knees to bend or holds an uncomfortable position.
+Nothing about this forces the knees to bend or holds an uncomfortable position.
 You simply learn, slowly, what soft support feels like, so it becomes an easy option rather than a strain.
 This patient, awareness led way of working is at the heart of how Feldy guides each lesson.

 If you would like more, see our companion guides on why the knee hurts when you bend it and gentle knee proprioception exercises, and the deeper background in our Feldypedia article on the Feldenkrais Method.
 The same gentle approach runs through the Feldy program for knee and hip comfort.